rtlabs-com/p-net/doc/use_with_siematic.rst

 To enter the IP-address of the IO-device, go to "Device view" for the IO-device and click the IO-device icon. in the "Properties" tab, select the "General" sub-tab.
 Select
 "PROFINET interface [X1]" and "Ethernet addresses".
-Enter the existing IP address of the IO-device.
+Enter the IP address 192.168.0.50 for the IO-device.

 Add modules to IO-device